Terzic named as Rose's Dortmund successor

 "The 2022-23 season constitutes a fresh sporting start.
 We will press ahead with this together with great joy and passion."

-Dortmund have already been busy preparing for next season, with Salih Ozcan joining from Cologne on Monday – their fourth signing after Karim Adeyemi, Niklas Sule and Nico Schlotterbeck had already agreed to join.
+Dortmund has already been busy preparing for next season, with Salih Ozcan joining from Cologne on Tuesday – its fourth signing after Karim Adeyemi, Niklas Sule and Nico Schlotterbeck had already agreed to join.

 However, Terzic will no longer be able to call on the talents of superstar striker Erling Haaland, who is moving to Manchester City.